robertwenner/comics/doc/layers.md

 In the above example, any layer where the name starts with `Meta` will be hidden and not exported, but will be used for the transcript.
 Any layer starting with `Background` will be exported as usual, but its texts won't show up in the transcript.
+When ordering the texts, the code will look at the rectangles in the `Frames` layer.

 Note that text outside of layers will be ignored for the transcript, but will get exported to the comic image if the layer is visible.
 This is